Sakorona/SDVMods/WeatherIllnesses/README.md

 The calculated number is then rounded __down__

-For example, therefore, if you're outduring a storm, with the base of 2, you only take a stamina penalty of 2.
+For example, therefore, if you're out during a storm, with the base of 2, you only take a stamina penalty of 2.
 But if it's also a heatwave, your penatly is now (+1+1.25)=*2.25 or 4.5.
 So a penalty of 4.
 If you're out in a blizzard during the day, it's *1.25 or 2.5 rounded down to 2.
 If you're out in that blizzard at night, another .5 (1.25+.5) is added making it 1.75 or 3.5 rounded down to 3.

 (This does mean a foggy blizzard at night is (+.5+.25+1.25+.5 or *2.25), and if you somehow get this in fall, would be *3.5.
 And somehow, if you get a whiteout, it would be *3.25 and *4.5!)